forestguard/epic/README.md

-# 🍣/📊 SushiSwap subgraph
+📊 ForestGuard subgraph

 Aims to deliver analytics & historical data for SushiSwap.
 Still a work in progress.
 Feel free to contribute!

-Try querying it on [The Graph's Explorer](https://thegraph.com/explorer/subgraph/zippoxer/sushiswap).
+Try querying it on [The Graph's Explorer](https://thegraph.com/explorer/subgraph/zippoxer/forestswap).

 Learn more about subgraphs at [The Graph](https://thegraph.com/).